 Deferred and post A-Level entry

-We're happy to consider deferred applications and post A-Level applications from those who have achieved A*AA at A-Level or equivalent.
-If you choose this option, you'll go through the normal competitive process with the other applicants.
-We'll also consider second time applicants without prejudice.
+We are also happy to consider post A-Level applications from those who have already achieved (normally) A*AA at A-Level or equivalent.
+You'll have to go through the usual competitive process with the other applicants.
+We will also consider second time applications without prejudice.

-Find out how to apply to study at Jesus.
+Find out how to apply to study at Cambridge.